Unemployed, or “funemployed?” According to unemployment coach Katie DeVito, getting laid off was “the best thing that ever happened to [her].”

-After the loss of her communications position at a nonprofit, DeVito dispatched a tweet to find out how many fellow New Jerseyans were also out of work.
-With that tweet, she found her calling: The overwhelming response inspired her to found NJ Unemployed, a support group for job-seekers in the Garden State to facilitate the exchange of stories and advice for moving forward professionally after the loss of a job.
+After losing her communications position, DeVito sent a tweet to find out how many fellow New Jerseyans were also out of work.
+With that tweet, she found her calling.
+Inspired by the outpouring of solidarity, Devito founded NJ Unemployed, a support group for job-seekers in the Garden State.
+Her organization facilitates advice and support and helps people move forward professionally after the loss of a job.

-Now the site has over 1,000 members, and DeVito says being part of the community helped her not only find a new job, but put her fate in perspective.
+Today, the site has over 1,000 members.
+DeVito says being part of this community not only helped her find a new job, but put her fate in perspective.
 That’s one way not to let a pink slip get you down.

-We also spoke to experts to find out several key unemployment dos and don’ts when you want to get back on the career track.
+We spoke to several experts to learn some unemployment do’s and don’ts to help get your career back on track.
 Heed these tips and you, like DeVito, could wind up even happier than you were before.

-The initial loss of a job is stressful, and it often makes us lose our clarity and focus on planning the next steps, says Katie Brewer, a certified financial planner™ with LearnVest Planning Services.
-But you don’t have to descend into an anxiety spiral.
-There are always options, and the key is to let yourself have the time and space to determine what those are, Brewer says.
-You won’t be able to move forward without a clear head and an open mind.
+The initial loss of a job often makes us lose clarity when looking forward, says Katie Brewer, certified financial planner.
+But you don’t have to descend into anxiety.
+There are always options, and the key is to let yourself have the time and space to determine what those are.
+You can’t move forward without a clear head and an open mind.

 Stave off panic by stepping back and taking stock of your own feelings.
 “Validate your right to feel miserable,” Dr. Robert L. Leahy, author of ”The Worry Cure,” advised on NPR.
 “You’re a human being.
 You have a right to feel unhappy.”
-Once you’ve given your emotions space to exist, you can start to see the big picture more clearly, enabling you to act in ways that will help you and your career.
+Giving space to your emotions prevents the panic that often comes from suppressing your frustration.

-When your cash flow begins to dry up, you may be tempted to turn to your retirement account, Brewer says.
+When your cash begins to dry up, you may be tempted to turn to your retirement account.
 But you should think twice before cashing out part of your 401(k) or IRA while unemployed.
-If you do, you could find yourself with the extra burden of taxes on the funds you withdrew (for contributions to retirement funds that are pre-tax) and a 10% penalty if you crack into your nest egg before you’re 59.5 years old.
-In general, breaking into your retirement savings early could erode 40-50% of the money you take out because of taxes and fees.
+If you do, you could find yourself with the extra burden of taxes on the funds you withdrew, and a 10% penalty if you crack into your nest egg earlier than planned.
+Accounting for taxes and fees, tapping into your retirement savings could erode 40-50% of the money you take out.

-Not to mention, if you’re still unemployed when the tax bill comes around for your withdrawals, this could cause yet more problems.
-Meanwhile, Brewer says that if you choose to file for bankruptcy down the line, your retirement assets are usually one of the few assets you can keep (depending on state rules).
+In addition, if you have to file for bankruptcy down the line, your retirement assets are usually one of the few assets you can keep.
 Bottom line?
 Unless these funds are the only thing standing between you and losing everything, try to hold off.
 After all, that’s what your emergency fund should be for.

-Personal pride can often get in the way of asking for help, especially if you’re feeling ashamed, but Brewer suggests talking to your creditors right away to explain that you lost your job.
+Personal pride can get in the way of asking for help, but Brewer suggests talking to your creditors right away to explain the situation.
 Banks and creditors benefit more from “sustainable” customers than they do simply from the assets they collect, a Wells Fargo personal finance representative told us.
-So they have a vested interest in making sure your life doesn’t spiral out of control, either.
+So they have a vested interest in making sure your life doesn’t spiral out of control.
 The more your lenders know about your circumstances, the more likely they’ll be to help you out.

 Some ways creditors can lend a hand?
 They might be willing to renegotiate your credit terms or freeze your interest rates, though the terms attached to that will depend on what kind of loan you have (student loans, credit cards, etc.).

 Losing your job often means losing your health insurance.
-While COBRA is an option, Brewer says it can be an expensive one, and private plans may not be appropriate for your situation.
 When you lose your job, you will want to stay on top of your options.
 If you can be covered under a spouse’s health insurance policy, arrange this as soon as possible, Brewer says.
 Otherwise, a broker can help you shop around for the best alternatives for your situation.

-Brewer says online options such as esurance are good if you’re familiar with your exact needs and have reviewed the alternatives.
-Searching for insurance online is convenient, but if you need guidance on what’s best for your situation, then it may be helpful to talk to a real person.
+Brewer says online options such as Esurance are good if you’re familiar with your exact needs and have reviewed the alternatives.
+But if you need guidance on what’s best for your situation, it may be helpful to talk to a real person.

-“One of the biggest mistakes I see people make is not engaging with others when unemployed,” DeVito says.
-The shame of job loss, she says, can scare people away from healthy and productive social interactions.
-But that only increases the negative pressure on an already stressful situation.
-Whether you participate in social networking, real-life networking in your industry, volunteering or taking a class, DeVito says putting yourself out in the world is often the path to new ideas, opportunities and energy.
+“One of the biggest mistakes people make is disengaging from others when unemployed,” DeVito says.
+The shame of job loss, she says, can scare people away from productive interactions.
+But that only increases the negative pressure in an already stressful situation.
+Whether you participate in social networking, real-life networking in your industry, volunteering or taking a class, putting yourself out in the world is often the path to new ideas and opportunities.
 Yes, even when you’d rather retreat and stay home alone.

 It’s not healthy to beat yourself up because you got laid off in the middle of hard economic times.
-With an unemployment rate around 7.6% (and as high as 10% in recent memory), getting laid off is dishearteningly common, and you don’t want to wreck your confidence over something that’s out of your control, not least because studies have shown that exuding confidence through body language goes a long way in a job interview.
+With an unemployment rate around 5% (and as high as 10% in recent years), getting laid off is dishearteningly common.
 All the same, if you’ve lost a job more than once, it would behoove you to think seriously about why that might be, or what common threads you can find between those experiences.

 “Losing your job is one of the most difficult life experiences that people will go through,” Dr. Leahy told NPR.
-“But having said that, the question really is how long do you want to stay stuck in that position of being angry and anxious?”
 A Duke University study revealed that the risk of heart attack was significantly higher among the unemployed than those who hadn’t experienced job loss, underscoring the importance of taking care of your physical and emotional health while unemployed.

-By the same token, don’t let yourself become too busy to exercise, especially because it’s been shown to reduce stress and actually help people build stronger relationships.
-If you’re in need of inspiration, here are 10 free workout sites to get you going.
+By the same token, don’t let yourself become too busy to exercise, especially because it’s been shown to reduce stress considerably.

 All in all, unemployment can be extremely draining, but remember, it’s almost always temporary!
 By leaning on friends, family and your own inner fortitude, you’ll brave the storm and come out stronger in the end.